bgailleton/bgailleton.github.io/_pages/about.md

 - `lsdtopytools`: a python binding of LSDTopoTools bringing a number of its algorithms to interactive python using `xtensor`.
 I distribute it via a cross-platform `conda` package, hosted by `conda-forge`, to make it easy to use.
 I will write a small tutorial with explanations on this website in a bit.
 In the meantime, please check [this repo](https://github.com/LSDtopotools/lsdtt_notebooks/tree/master/lsdtopytools) for instructions and examples.

 - A lightweight `python` and web portage of some of these tools via the compilation of a common `c++` core with `pybind11` and `webassembly`.
 Contact me if interested: I have already a core of function ready to be used, but this is a side project.
-See [this example page](https://bgailleton.github.io/three_test/) for a sneak pic of what it can do.
+See [this example page (might be buggy with small screens)](https://bgailleton.github.io/three_test/) for a sneak pic of what it can do.